CliffordAnderson/XQuery4Humanists/01-introduction.md

   default return "What day again?"
 ```

-There is also an expression called `typeswitch` that let's you branch on types rather than values.
+There is also an expression called `typeswitch` that lets you branch on types rather than values.
 Here's an example:

 ```xquery
 xquery version "3.1";